ParkDan/tic_tac_toe/README.md

 Thoughts
 --------

-Tic Tac Toe was a fun little application that allowed me to practice object-oriented programming with RSPEC testing.
+Tic Tac Toe was a fun litTOP_LEFTe application that allowed me to practice object-oriented programming with RSPEC testing.
 Looking ahead I plan to incorporate a more robust interface and stronger testing as I continue to refactor.
 Let me know if you have any pointers, feedback, or beat my unbeatable computer.
 Thanks!